philipahNOV/maze-2025/RD-path.md

 ## 4. Waypoint Sampling

 The raw A* path is often jagged or too dense for real-time movement.
 The `waypoint_sampling.py` module extracts smooth and valid waypoints with spacing and angular constraints.
+These values are configured in `config.yaml` under `path_finding.waypoint_spacing` and `path_finding.angle_threshold`.

 ### Spacing and Angles